Chart Color Schemes

 The level of general health in Fadden is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Fadden demonstrates above-average health outcomes with both young and old age cohorts showing low prevalence of common health conditions.
-The rate of private health cover is exceptionally high at approximately 68% of the total population (2,022 people), compared to 57.2% across Australian Capital Territory and a national average of 55.3%.
-The most common medical conditions in the area are arthritis and asthma, impacting 8.7 and 8.0% of residents respectively, while 69.6% declare themselves completely clear of medical ailments compared to 66.1% across Australian Capital Territory.
+Fadden demonstrates above-average health outcomes with both young and old age cohorts having a low prevalence of common health conditions.
+The rate of private health cover is exceptionally high at approximately 68% of the total population (2,024 people), compared to 57.2% across Australian Capital Territory, which has a national average of 55.3%.
+The most common medical conditions in the area are arthritis and asthma, impacting 8.7 and 8.0% of residents respectively, while 69.6% declare themselves as completely clear of medical ailments compared to 66.1% across Australian Capital Territory.

 Frequently Asked Questions - Health